ppy/osu-wiki/news/2021/2021-10-09-new-featured-artist-metaroom.md

 [**METAROOM**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/206) is a cool place to be with **15** songs up for grabs.
 While you're there, you could even say you're in the **METAROOM** room.
 But you really shouldn't.

-Behind the scenes, [Lugu](https://osu.ppy.sh/users/12851847) from the Mappers' Guild has been hard at work creating a [showcase beatmap](/wiki/Featured_Artists/Featured_Artist_showcase_beatmaps) for today's artist announcement.
+Behind the scenes, ::Lugu::{ user-id=12851847 } from the Mappers' Guild has been hard at work creating a [showcase beatmap](/wiki/Featured_Artists/Featured_Artist_showcase_beatmaps) for today's artist announcement.
 See how it turned out alongside osu!lazer's new built-in Performance Points counter, then check out the other previews below:

 <div align="center">
     <video width="100%" controls>